-Attribute Config instancedir Security • In a Kerberos-enabled cluster, the ZooKeeper hosts associated with configurations created using the Config API automatically has proper ZooKeeper ACLs.
-Because instancedir updates ZooKeeper directly, it is the client's responsibility to add the proper ACLs, which is cumbersome. • Sentry can be used to control access to the Config API, providing access control.
-For more information, see Configuring Sentry Authorization for Cloudera Search on page 95.
+Attribute Config instancedir Security Security support provided.
+In a Kerberos-enabled cluster, the ZooKeeper hosts associated with configurations created using the Config API automatically have proper ZooKeeper ACLs.
+Sentry can be used to control access to the Config API, providing access control.
+For more information, see Configuring Sentry Authorization for Cloudera Search on page 114.
 No ZooKeeper security support.
-Any user can create, delete, or modify instancedirs directly in ZooKeeper.
-Creation method Generated from existing configs or instancedirs in ZooKeeper using the ConfigSet API.
-Manually edited locally and re-uploaded directly to ZooKeeper using solrctl instancedir.
+Any user can create, delete, or modify an instancedir directly in ZooKeeper.
+Because instancedir updates ZooKeeper directly, it is the client's responsibility to add the proper ACLs, which can be cumbersome.
+Creation method Generated from existing config or instancedir in ZooKeeper using the ConfigSet API.
+Manually edited locally and re-uploaded directly to ZooKeeper using solrctl utility.
+Template support • Several predefined templates are available.
+These can be used as the basis for creating additional One standard template.

-Attribute Config instancedir Template support Several predefined templates are available.
-These can be used as the basis for creating additional configs.
+Attribute Config instancedir configs.
 Additional templates can be created by creating configs that are immutable.
-One standard template.
 Mutable templates that use a Managed Schema can be modified using the Schema API as opposed to being manually edited.
 As a result, configs are less flexible, but they are also less error-prone than instancedirs.
 Sentry support Configs include a number of templates, each with Sentry-enabled and non-Sentry-enabled versions.
 To enable Sentry, choose a Sentry-enabled template. instancedirs include a single template that supports enabling Sentry.
-To enable Sentry with instancedirs, overwrite the original solrconfig.xml file with solrconfig.xml.secure as described in Enabling Solr as a Client for the Sentry Service Using the Command Line .
+To enable Sentry with instancedirs, overwrite the original solrconfig.xml file with solrconfig.xml.secure as described in Enabling Solr as a Client for the Sentry Service Using the Command Line.